 Anchorage, AK 99508

 Hearing Aid Fitting & Programming

 Technological advances have made hearing aids more effective than ever.
 Solutions to different types and levels of hearing loss at our state-of-the-art audiology center, Hearing at ACENT, include a wide variety of hearing aids.
-Anchorage residents rely on our specialists to custom fit and program hearing aids and to make sure they are working properly with regular follow-up.
+Residents of Anchorage, Wasilla, Palmer, and surrounding areas rely on our specialists to custom fit and program hearing aids and to make sure they are working properly with regular follow-up.

-Our highly-trained providers look forward to meeting you and answering all of your questions.Request a Consultation
+Our highly-trained providers look forward to meeting you and answering all of your questions.Request My Consultation

 Hearing Aid Fitting

 Selecting the optimal hearing aid for your needs is just one step in making sure hearing aids are an effective solution for hearing loss.
 Before actually fitting the hearing aids, our audiology providers conduct a thorough hearing test to determine what sounds are too soft for you to hear and which sounds are uncomfortably loud.
 The test results will determine the proper amplification settings for your hearing aids.

 After fitting your hearing aids, our audiology providers will: